JoaoTonet/JoaoTonet/README.md

 - 🎓 I graduated in Computer Engineering from the Federal University of Itajubá - [UNIFEI](https://www.linkedin.com/school/unifei/).
 - 📚 I’m currently pursuing a master's degree in Computer Science and Technology at Itajubá, specializing in Computational Mathematics.
-- 💻 I’m currently working at [ProntLife](https://portal.prontlife.com.br/) as a Software Engineer, focusing on Java backend and Angular frontend development.

 <!--
 **JoaoTonet/JoaoTonet** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.